-A neighbor of mine is geology engineer who lives here with his son.
+A neighbor of mine here in Mexico is geology engineer who lives here with his son.
 “I can work anywhere,” he told me while muscling a shopping cart full of household goods in plastic bags into the elevator.

 If you don’t work for a company that allows remote work, or the work simply cannot be done remotely, now is the time to start reading the blogs of those that do and learn what skills they need.

 Even if you are in the final stages of your career, their blogs will open your world to what’s happening out there in the world of remote work.
 It’s pretty amazing and I’m pretty damn jealous of the way some younger people have it wired down.